Therese asked: How do I clean a memory foam topped mattress? It is urine stained and non-turnable.

 Steps to Remove the Stain:

-- Make a solution of the peroxide, baking soda and dishwashing soap using the measurements listed above.
+- To use a homemade solution, combine peroxide, baking soda and dishwashing liquid using the measurements listed above.
 Mix it together in the bucket or bowl, agitating only lightly to avoid making too many suds.

 - Pour the solution into the spray bottle.